Computer Task Group (NASDAQ:CTG) Releases FY 2022 Earnings Guidance

 Computer Task Group (NASDAQ:CTG – Get Rating) updated its FY 2022 earnings guidance on Thursday.
-The company provided earnings per share guidance of $0.53-$0.63 for the period, compared to the consensus earnings per share estimate of $0.68.
+The company provided earnings per share (EPS) guidance of $0.53-$0.63 for the period, compared to the consensus estimate of $0.68.
 The company issued revenue guidance of $330.00 million-$350.00 million, compared to the consensus revenue estimate of $356.83 million.
-Computer Task Group also updated its FY 2022 guidance to $0.53-$0.63 EPS.

-Separately, StockNews.com assumed coverage on shares of Computer Task Group in a report on Thursday.
+Separately, StockNews.com began coverage on Computer Task Group in a research report on Friday.
 They set a strong-buy rating for the company.

-A number of institutional investors and hedge funds have recently modified their holdings of CTG.
-Vanguard Group Inc. raised its holdings in Computer Task Group by 27.3% in the 1st quarter.
-Vanguard Group Inc. now owns 846,388 shares of the information technology services provider’s stock valued at $8,269,000 after acquiring an additional 181,316 shares during the period.
-Dimensional Fund Advisors LP grew its position in shares of Computer Task Group by 1.0% during the 1st quarter.
-Dimensional Fund Advisors LP now owns 964,872 shares of the information technology services provider’s stock worth $9,427,000 after purchasing an additional 9,413 shares in the last quarter.
-Finally, State Street Corp grew its position in shares of Computer Task Group by 2.8% during the 1st quarter.
-State Street Corp now owns 58,271 shares of the information technology services provider’s stock worth $569,000 after purchasing an additional 1,586 shares in the last quarter.
-53.00% of the stock is owned by institutional investors.
+Several hedge funds have recently modified their holdings of the stock.
+Vanguard Group Inc. raised its stake in Computer Task Group by 27.3% in the first quarter.
+Vanguard Group Inc. now owns 846,388 shares of the information technology services provider’s stock valued at $8,269,000 after buying an additional 181,316 shares in the last quarter.
+Dimensional Fund Advisors LP raised its stake in Computer Task Group by 1.0% in the first quarter.
+Dimensional Fund Advisors LP now owns 964,872 shares of the information technology services provider’s stock valued at $9,427,000 after buying an additional 9,413 shares in the last quarter.
+Finally, State Street Corp raised its stake in Computer Task Group by 2.8% in the first quarter.
+State Street Corp now owns 58,271 shares of the information technology services provider’s stock valued at $569,000 after buying an additional 1,586 shares in the last quarter.
+53.00% of the stock is currently owned by institutional investors and hedge funds.

 Computer Task Group Company Profile